Dodge Charger (1966): 1966

+On January 1, 1966, viewers of the Rose Bowl were first introduced to the new "Leader of the Dodge Rebellion", the 1966 Charger.
 Designed by Carl "CAM" Cameron, the Charger introduced a fastback roofline and pot-metal "electric shaver" grille, complete with fully rotating headlights, a feature not seen on a Chrysler product since the 1942 DeSoto.
-In the rear, the fastback design ended over a full-width six-lamp taillight with chromed "CHARGER" lettering.
+The fastback design ended in the rear over a full-width six-lamp taillight with chromed "CHARGER" lettering.

 Inside, the standard Charger featured a simulated wood-grain steering wheel, four individual bucket seats with a full-length console from front to rear.
-The rear seats and rear center armrest pad also folded forward while the trunk divider dropped back, which allowed for cargo room.
+The rear seats and rear center armrest pad also folded forward while the trunk divider dropped back, allowing cargo room.
 Numerous interior features were exclusive to the Charger including door panels, courtesy lights, as well as premium trim and vinyl upholstery.
 The instrument panel did not use regular bulbs to light the gauges, but rather electroluminescence lit the four chrome-ringed circular dash pods, needles, radio, shifter-position indicator in the console, as well as clock and air conditioning controls if equipped.
 The dash housed a 0 to 6000 rpm tachometer, a 0 to 150 mph speedometer, as well as alternator, fuel, and temperature gauges as standard equipment.

 Engine selections consisted of only V8s.
-1966 transmissions included a three-speed steering-column mounted manual with the base engine, a console mounted four-speed manual, or three-speed automatic.
+1966 transmissions included a three-speed steering-column mounted manual with the base engine, a console-mounted four-speed manual, or a three-speed automatic.
 In 1966, four engines were offered: the base-model 318 CID 2-barrel, the 361 CID 2-barrel, the 383 CID 4-barrel, and the new 426 Street Hemi.
 Only 468 Chargers were built with the 426.

 Total production in 1966 came to 37,344 units for the mid-model year introduction.

-In 1966, Dodge took the Charger into NASCAR in hopes that the fastback would make their car a winner on the high-banks.
+In 1966, Dodge took the Charger into NASCAR, hoping the fastback would make their car a winner on the high banks.
 However, the car proved difficult to handle on the faster tracks because its body generated lift.
 Drivers would later claim that "it was like driving on ice."
-To solve this problem Dodge installed a small lip spoiler on the trunk lid that improved traction at speeds above 150 mph.
-This was made a dealer-installed option in late-1966 and in 1967, because of NASCAR rules, made the 1966 Charger the first U.S. production vehicle to offer a spoiler.
+To solve this problem, Dodge installed a small lip spoiler on the trunk lid that improved traction at speeds above 150 mph.
+This was made a dealer-installed option in late 1966, and in 1967, because of NASCAR homologation rules, the 1966 Charger became the first U.S. production vehicle to offer a spoiler.
 (Small quarter panel extensions were added in 1967.)
 The addition of the spoiler helped David Pearson, driving the #6 Cotton Owens-prepared Dodge cars, to win the NASCAR Grand National championship in 1966 with 15 first-place finishes, though only one, the Capital City 300 in Richmond, VA, was achieved using the Charger.